Share This Article

 Columbus has always had a hardcore group of cyclists, but lately, riders have been increasing.
 Between cycling to work to save the environment and training for the annual Columbus Pelotonia, biking has become somewhat of a trend in our city.

-Bike trails new and old are spread out all around the city and beyond to help you get the biking fix you need.
-Check out eight of the best around Central Ohio.
+Bike trails new and old are spread out all around the town and beyond to help you get back on your bike.
+Check out eight of the best trails and greenways around Central Ohio.

 This path spans from Westerville to Groveport through Bexley and Easton.
 It runs along, or rather over, Alum Creek with plenty of bridges to cross making for great spots to stop and take photos.
 The Alum Creek trail also connects to the Blacklick Creek Greenway trail at Three Creeks Metro Park.